Juggernaut (1936 film)

 Juggernaut (also known as The Demon Doctor) is a 1936 British mystery film directed by Henry Edwards and starring Boris Karloff and Joan Wyndham.
 It was written by Cyril Campion, Heinrich Fraenkel and.H.
-Fowler Mear based on the novel by Alice Campbell and was distributed by Julius Hagen Productions.
+Fowler Mear based on the novel of the same name by Alice Campbell and was distributed by Julius Hagen Productions.

 Plot

 Victor Sartorius is an ailing doctor working in Morocco.
 He teams up with Lady Yvonne Clifford in a plot to poison her husband, Sir Charles Clifford, so he can collect the £20,000 necessary to save his experiments and his funding.
-Roger Clifford, the son of Sir Charles has also been marked for death.
+Roger Clifford, the son of Sir Charles, has also been marked for death.
 The only one who can stop the murder plot is Nurse Eve Row.